 Rose is one of the most precious essential oils on the planet.
 Fossil evidence shows that the rose has been around for 35 million years, and it has been a revered flower for centuries in many cultures.
 Today, rose continues to have a myriad of benefits for the body, mind, and spirit.
 Rose oil is a natural emollient, creating a radiant supple “glow” as it reduces redness and puffiness while replenishing the skin.
 The aroma of the rose oil uplifts, nurtures, and conveys the sentiments of love and beauty upon its receiver.

 Frankincense, most famously known as one of the gifts bestowed by the three wise men in the Bible, is famous for a reason.
 Originating as far back as 480BC in Egypt, natives first began using this oil for its anti-aging effects; some even using frankincense to fight cancer.
 It helps relieve chronic stress and anxiety, assist with reducing pain and inflammation, and support boosting immunity.
-Like rose, frankincense is a long-revered oil that is expensive but potent in small amounts.
+Similar to rose oil, frankincense is a long-revered oil that is expensive but potent in small amounts.

 Researchers and scientists alike believe sandalwood oil is beneficial in treating physical and mental disorders, including anxiety, high blood pressure, and indigestion.
 Likewise, sandalwood has been long a part of both Ayurvedic and Chinese Medicine (CMT) practices.
 Individuals can use sandalwood as a powerful aid in meditation with its aroma calming the mind and body.
 Sandalwood is a slow-growing hardwood that comes from many places globally, including Australia, Indonesia, India, Pakistan, Africa, and the Pacific Islands.